nicarq/sovereign-sdk/examples/demo-rollup/README_CELESTIA.md

     Mint {
         /// The amount of tokens to mint.
         coins: Coins,
-        /// Address to mint tokens to
+        /// Address to mint tokens to.
         mint_to_address: S::Address,
     },

-    /// Freeze a token so that the supply is frozen Freeze {
+    /// Freeze a token so that the supply is frozen.
+    Freeze {
-        /// Address of the token to be frozen
+        /// Address of the token to be frozen.
         token_id: TokenId,
     },
 }